Peripona/savedo-test/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Build the project and deploy it to github pages project can be accessed on https://peripona.github.io/savedo-test/

 ### `npm run scaffold <componentName>`

 **Note: to create a react component. first you should change directory to src/components!**